 You will also have a much harder time knowing when a good deal hits your desk if you don’t know what your buyers are looking for.

-So instead, find a few cash buyers in your market and find out EXACTLY what they’re buying:
+So instead, find a few real estate cash buyers in your market and find out EXACTLY what they’re buying:

 There are many benefits to being able to zero in on EXACTLY what your buyers want first:

 Here’s my ultimate advice if you’re just starting out: Follow the school of thought #2.
 Meet with a few REAL, consistent, active buyers in your target market and find out exactly what they’re looking for.
 Then go out and find it.
 This will allow you to keep your initial marketing budget to a minimum and hopefully get some quick deals under your belt!